zmc-x/loong/README.md

 + Simple HTTP traffic forwarding
 + Simple request validate(Header, JWT)
 + Utilizing pipeline mechanisms to schedule flows

-Next planned features:
-- [ ] Distributes Systems
++ Implement hot reloading
++ IP filtering

+Next planned features(after I write my paper or after I finish it):
 - [ ] Protocol Transform
 - [ ] Support for more filters
-- [ ] Implementing profile registration
-- [ ] Implementing client builds
+- [ ] ...
 # usage
 If you want to try it, first create the `temp` directory in the project root and create the `pipeline` and `trafficgate` directories.